onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The resource 'OS::Neutron::Port' property 'fixed_ips' map
 property 'subnet'/'subnet_id' is used when a port is requesting an IP assignment via
-OpenStack’s DHCP Service (i.e., Cloud Assigned).
+OpenStack's DHCP Service (i.e., Cloud Assigned).

 The IP address assignment will be made from the specified subnet.